 The Why of This Event

-North Fayette UMC has been holding an officially timed Georgia Grand Prix race for 11 years.
-This year’s race has a new name: The Aramis Alvarez Memorial 5K.
-We want to share with you, the reason for the change by telling you about the man Aramis was and his legacy, which we want to help continue.
+North Fayette UMC has been holding an officially timed Georgia Grand Prix race for 12 years.
+Beginning in 2018, the race has a new name: The Aramis Alvarez Memorial 5K.
+We want to share with you the reason for the change by telling you about the man Aramis was and his legacy, which we want to help continue.

 There is this Methodist thing about love.
 We believe that if we are disciples of Jesus Christ, we are to be imitators of Him.
 We are to have the same heart and mind.
 We believe; therefore, that our goal in this life is to strive to become perfect in love.
 In other words, whether or not we are successful or make mistakes, we strive to do everything because of our love of God and others.
 We believe that loving others as ourselves is the best way to show and grow in our love of God.
 When you meet someone that is walking this road toward perfection in love, you know it.
 They are different because of the way they embrace others.
 You can feel it.
 That is who Aramis Alvarez was and what his legacy is.